-At first, it was not easy being one of the only sober people in the room, as it runs against the grain of what everyone else is doing.
-There were constant questions about why I was drinking sparking water instead of a glass of wine.
-When I answered that it was in support of my health and wellbeing, I generally received a blank stare in return.
+At first, it was not easy being one of the only sober people in the room.
+It runs against the grain of what everyone else is doing and it makes you stand out.
+I was often asked why I was drinking sparking water instead wine.
+When I responded that it was a choice for my health and wellbeing, I received a blank stare, or confused expression in return.
 Many people could not wrap their head around the concept; and some viewed my sobriety as a personal criticism of their choice to drink.
 Is it not.
 It is a gift that I am giving to myself.
-Over the years, this tension has eased: or maybe I am not so worried about what other people think anymore.
+Over the years, this tension has lessened: or maybe I am just not worried about what other people think anymore.
 The people who initially had the most issue with my decision, faded out of my life, and those that still remain are very supportive.
 I cherish each opportunity to spend time with the people I love, with a clear head, and wake up in the morning, with no regrets.

 “The opposite of addiction is not sobriety but connection.”~ Jessica Lahey, The Addiction Inoculation

 There is a growing movement of “sober curious” women seeking to have a different relationship with alcohol and a range of support options available to them.
 This includes programs and resources that offer assistance with everything from moderating alcohol intake to choosing abstinence.
 Here are a few that I have come across.
 I hope that you find them helpful.
 Let me know if you discover any new ones to highlight.